 RFP Coordination and Communication

-The City’s principal contact for this proposal will be David Giugni, Social Services Manager, (323) 848-6410, dgiugni@weho.org, 8300 Santa Monica Blvd., West Hollywood, CA 90069.
+The City’s principal contact for this proposal will be David Giugni, Social Services Manager, (323) 848-6410, dgiugni@weho.org 8300 Santa Monica Blvd., West Hollywood, CA 90069.

 Communication or solicitation with other City of West Hollywood Officials or Employees regarding any aspect of this RFP is expressly prohibited and may result in disqualification.